What if I told you that there was a way to cook your food with the following results:

 You’ve probably tasted foods prepared in a pressure cooker before, perhaps from your mother or grandmother.
 But you may have shied away from using one due to their “dangerous” reputation.
 The truth is that while there are some stories about “exploding” pressure cookers, these stories almost invariably relate to the early-generation models used in the 1940s and 50s.
-Today’s pressure cookers are virtually foolproof and are no less safe than any other kitchen tool when used properly.
+Today’s pressure cookers (Amazon link) are virtually foolproof and are no less safe than any other kitchen tool when used properly.

 So, let’s take a look at the many benefits of using a pressure cooker:

 #1 – Using a Pressure Cooker Provides Superior Nutrient Retention and Bioavailability